Crushed pork rinds make a wonderfully flavorful and crunchy coating for chicken tenders.

 Instructions

-- Pound the chicken tenders with a meat pounder, as shown in the video below.
-Brush them all over with the mustard (or mayonnaise) and sprinkle them with garlic powder and cayenne pepper.
+- Pound the chicken tenders thin with a meat pounder.
+Brush them all over with the mustard and sprinkle them with garlic powder and cayenne pepper.

 - Dredge each chicken tender in the crushed pork rinds, pressing on both sides to help the crumbs adhere.

-- Add the coated chicken tenders.
-Reduce the heat to medium.
-Fry the chicken pieces until golden brown and cooked through (their internal temperature should reach 165ºF), 3-4 minutes on each side, working in batches if necessary.
-If working in batches, keep the cooked chicken tenders in a pan fitted with a cooling rack in a 200F oven while you cook more batches.
+- Heat the oil over medium heat in a nonstick double-burner griddle (or two large, nonstick skillets).
+Add the coated chicken tenders.
+Cook the chicken pieces until golden brown and cooked through (their internal temperature should reach 165ºF), 3-4 minutes on each side, working in batches if necessary.

 Notes